Testicular cancer: Stressful experiences

+These side effects may need physical and emotional care, which in turn, can cause the caregiver an emotional burden.

 Screening

 The American Academy of Family Physicians recommends against screening males without symptoms for testicular cancer.

 Staging

 After removal, the testicle is fixed with Bouin's solution because it better conserves some morphological details such as nuclear conformation.
 Then the testicular tumor is staged by a pathologist according to the TNM Classification of Malignant Tumors as published in the AJCC Cancer Staging Manual.
 Testicular cancer is categorized as being in one of three stages (which have subclassifications).
 The size of the tumor in the testis is irrelevant to staging.
 In broad terms, testicular cancer is staged as follows: